 Stephanie Zvan of The Orbit and PZ Myers of Freethought Blogs both claim they have spoken to “two other women” who have made claims against me.
 They released no details about those claims, just conclusory statements whose truth cannot be assessed.
 They conducted no professional investigation of any of those claims before publishing them, not even of the sort a competent journalist would perform.
 Such behavior is reckless, irresponsible, and unprofessional.

+When I first wrote this, I believed there were not two other women; that there were in fact only two, one of them Lauren Lane.
+Who is still the only person associated with Skepticon who has complained of my behavior.
+I have just related what that was actually about above.
+Other supposed accusations, I’m now learning, appear to be trivial or inaccurately described by Zvan and Myers (see update below).
 The one remaining person who is complaining about me is Heina Dadabhoy (who prefers to be referred to by gender neutral pronouns).
 Witnesses have reported to me that Dadabhoy has been slandering me for years in private conversations all over the movement, supposedly spreading rumors or exaggerated and misleading statements about me.
 I cannot confirm what stories Dadabhoy has told.
 But I suspect any rumors circulating about me still, no matter who is conveying them now, were originated by them.

 What I can confirm is our one interaction that Dadabhoy can now be complaining about, the only interaction between us that Dadabhoy has any basis to complain about.
 And I can confirm it because I have the documentation: our entire email conversation.
 Yes, their implied claim of sexual harassment against me refers to an email conversation between friends.
 It did not occur in person.
 It did not occur at any event or conference.
 I merely sent Dadabhoy one letter expressing my interest in them.
 It was a letter sent to a long-time friend.
 It wasn’t vulgar.
 It was polite and not presumptive.
 Dadabhoy refused me.
 I accepted their refusal and apologized.
 I never repeated my interest in them again.